Dr. Myra Cox

-With more than twenty-five years in education, Dr. Myra S. Cox’s educational philosophy is to provide every student equal access to a high quality education and to provide teachers and other staff the tools they need to prepare students to be good stewards and citizens of the society they will inevitably inherit.
+With more than twenty-eight years in education, Dr. Myra S. Cox’s educational philosophy is to provide every student equal access to a high quality education and to provide teachers and other staff the tools they need to prepare students to be good stewards and citizens of the society they will inevitably inherit.
 She is committed to motivating all students, teaching all students, and inspiring all students to learn more and do more to make the world a better place.

 In addition, Dr. Cox is actively involved in the community and served two-year terms as both the first vice-president and president of the Delta Kappa Gamma International’s Alpha Theta chapter.
-Now residing in Elkin, she is a member of the local Gamma Psi chapter, the Yadkin Yalley Rotary Club and is a member of Explore Elkin.
+Now residing in Elkin, she is a member of the local Gamma Psi chapter, the Yadkin Valley Rotary Club and is a member of Explore Elkin.

 Dr. Cox enjoys singing, dancing for exercise, and traveling.
 She and her husband, Denny, live in Elkin and are members of Elkin Valley Baptist Church.